A Local’s Guide to the Best Italian Restaurants in Providence

 Constantino’s Venda Bar and Ristorante is located at 275 Atwells Avenue

 Providence, RI.
 Reservations are available via OpenTable.
-Valet parking is typically available but may not be at this time.
+Valet parking is typically available.

 Egg and truffle ravioli